top of page

 The verb 'stagger' has an etymology that aligns with its unsteady, swaying motion.
 It originates from the Old Norse word 'stakra,' which meant 'to reel' or 'to sway.'
 This Old Norse term later influenced the Middle English word 'stakeren,' which also conveyed the idea of unsteady movement.
 Over time, 'stagger' came into its own in the English language, describing the act of moving unsteadily, often due to being off balance, feeling dizzy, or experiencing exhaustion.
 The word 'stagger' vividly encapsulates the visual and physical impression of someone or something swaying and struggling to maintain equilibrium, making it an apt descriptor for unsteady or precarious movement.

-Quiz: Find the meaning of stagger
+Quiz: Find the meaning of the verb stagger:

 Try Again!